shikantazacomputers/Xray-examples/VLESS-gRPC-TLS/README.md

 ## 8. Configure Xray client

-You can use the binary client from https://github.com/XTLS/Xray-core/releases if you prefer a command-line interface or a graphical user interface client from https://github.com/XTLS/Xray-core?tab=readme-ov-file#gui-clients.
+You can use the binary client from https://github.com/XTLS/Xray-core/releases if you prefer a command-line interface.
+You can use a graphical user interface client from https://github.com/XTLS/Xray-core?tab=readme-ov-file#gui-clients if you prefer a GUI.

 Use `VLESS-gRPC-REALITY/config_server.json` as a model for your client configuration `config.json`.